hdt94/monitoreo/services/analytics/README.md

 > Note: any configuration change to "analytics_db" database service in development must be replicated in configuration of "grafana" service as the former is used as datasource in the latter.

+Use `PROCESSING_RUNNER=local` to run local stream job subscribed to Cloud Pub/Sub for fast exploratory analysis.

+TODO Local execution of batch jobs and monitoring subscribed to Cloud Pub/Sub

 #### Dataflow templates

 > Note: records of Cloud Dataflow Flex Templates are created in Cloud SQL instance as part of cloud environment initialization.
 This following instructions are only for local.